 What to expect for the P2 Paragliding Course

 Student equipment is available and the use of it during the trial period is free.
 Upon paying tuition, students are expected to also purchase a harness and reserve parachute.
 Harnesses can be tried on in the simulator.
 Wings can be demoed in flight before purchase.
-All gear sales are through Super Fly and a complete kit (wing, harness, reserve) is approximately $5500 but can vary depending on exactly what equipment is purchased.
+All gear sales are through Super Fly and a complete kit (wing, harness, reserve) is approximately $6000 but can vary depending on exactly what equipment is purchased.
 Used equipment is not allowed unless it has been inspected and authorized for use by an appropriate dealer/ service center.
-There is an additional charge up to $1000 if bringing your own equipment.
+There is an additional charge of $1000 if bringing your own equipment.

 Scheduling is as weather allows.
 Point of the Mountain provides some of the most consistent weather of any paragliding site in North America, and weather typically is flyable in the mornings and evenings.
 Lessons are held daily (even weekends and holidays), typically in the morning and evening as weather allows.